Alex-Jando/HTTP-PyServer/README.md

 # Contributing

 Look on github, and create a fork of HTTP-PyServer.
-Submit, pull requests, and any features will be looked at, and potentially implemented.
+Submit pull requests, and any features will be looked at and potentially implemented.

 # Used Packages

 Although, no external packages were used, the following packages were imported.
-All packages are native in `Python 3.11.2`.
-Not tested on any other versions, however it should work.
+All packages are native in `Python 3.7+`.

 - `threading`
 - `socket`